HomeBlog

 Does one exercise truly bulk (or hypertrophy) your biceps more than the other?
 While there are a lot of opinions in the weightlifting space, it's hard to tell.
 What's more important is keeping up with a regular upper body strength routine that helps you feel prepared for whatever life throws at you.

-Overall, both exercises are effective for building bicep strength.
-If you want to build overall bicep strength, we recommend doing both exercises — plus mix in some others.
+Both exercises are effective for building biceps strength.
+If the goal is to build overall biceps strength and appearance, perform both exercises — plus mix in some others along the way.

 Why You Need to Lift Weights Every Week